Netherlands Worldwide

 In China documents are issued in Chinese.
 Have your Chinese document translated into English by a notary.

-The notary will attach the translation to the original document.
-You must then have this ‘booklet’ legalised.
+The notary will make a booklet of the original document and the translation.
+You must then have this booklet legalised.

 Take your document to the Department of Consular Affairs at the Chinese Ministry of Foreign Affairs or at a provincial Foreign Affairs Office.
 Documents cannot be sent in for legalisation by post.